Cerebellum-Network/docs.cere.network/ddc/protocols/ddc-url.md

     ddc:file/BUCKET/PIECE

-The piece is to be interpreted as a file descriptor, possibly fetching additional file content from linked pieces.
+The piece is to be interpreted as a file descriptor, which contains metadata and links to other pieces holding the file content.

-### Piece Protocol
+### The `piece` Protocol

+A piece is a container of data and metadata.
+It is the smallest indivisible unit stored in DDC object storage.
+A piece can contain links to other pieces.

 A `ddc:piece` URI represents a data piece or a set of pieces in DDC Object Storage.
 Piece URIs take the following form:

     ddc:piece/BUCKET/PIECE

-The notable form below represents an immutable piece addressed by its Content ID (CID), without a hint for a containing bucket:

-    ddc:piece/*/=CID

 ### Identifying Buckets

-BUCKET_ID or BUCKET_NAME resolves to a query in the DDC bucket system to identify the current set of storage nodes where the files or pieces should be found.
+BUCKET can be a bucket NAME or a bucket ID.
+It resolves to a query in the DDC bucket system to identify the current set of storage nodes where the files or pieces should be found.

-* BUCKET_ID is a numerical, unique, and immutable identifier to a bucket.
+* BUCKET ID is a numerical, unique, and immutable identifier to a bucket.

-* BUCKET_NAME is a mutable alias to a bucket.
+* BUCKET NAME is a mutable alias to a bucket.
 A bucket name must be claimed and controlled by user accounts on the Cere blockchain.

-* A star (`*`) indicates that the bucket is unknown, or irrelevant, or that a query spans all buckets.

 ### Identifying Files and Pieces

 The PIECE part of a URI identifies a piece of content within a bucket.

-* Immutable content is addressed by an equal sign (`=`) followed by a Content Identifier (CID):

-        =CID

-* Mutable content can be addressed by a slash-based path.
+* Mutable content can be addressed by a name or a slash-based path.
 Such path is a shorthand for a search on the tag `path`.

         NAME or SLASH/SEPARATED/PATH